Djákninn á Myrká: Publication

 "Djákninn á myrká" first appeared in print in Konrad Maurer's collection of Icelandic folk tales Isländische Volkssagen der Gegenwart in 1860.
 Its first publication in Icelandic was in Jón Árnason's and Magnús Grímsson's Íslenzkar þjóðsögur og æfintýri in 1862, whereas the book was translated into English with the name Icelandic Legends.
+The tale also reprinted in German language with the title Die Küster von Mörkaa.
+The tale was also translated to English as The Deacon of Myrká and The Deacon of Darkwater.

 Analysis

+Tale type

 The folk tale is classified as Aarne–Thompson–Uther (ATU) 365, "The dead bridegroom carries off his bride" or The Specter Bridegroom, as one of the supernatural adversaries in the folktale index.
 The tale is similar to stories where a man dies or is killed (in war, in a shipwreck, in an accident), but returns from the dead as a ghost, a zombie or an apparition to his beloved (or wife, or bride) in order to carry her to his grave, in a haunting moonlit horseback ride.

+According to scholar John Lindow, variants of the tale type were collected from both Eastern Europe and Western Europe.

 In popular culture

-This tale has inspired paintings and poems, including poems by Hannes Pétursson.
+This tale has inspired paintings and poems, including poems by Hannes Pétursson and a sculpture by Ásmundur Sveinsson.

 The film director Egill Eðvarsson adapted the story to a modern setting, envisioning the deacon as a "bad ass" motorcycle rider.